Welcome to Our Little 100 Mile Event

 We will try to get the drop bags returned as quickly as we can, but they’ll have to be picked up Sunday 7-10 AM.
 If not, it goes to charity.
 Or the circular file.
 WE WILL NO LONGER SHIP DROP BAGS BACK TO YOU.
 PLEASE ARRANGE TO HAVE YOUR DROP BAG PICKED UP BY SOMEONE IF YOU CAN'T DO IT YOURSELF.
 TO REPEAT: WE WILL NO LONGER SHIP DROP BAGS BACK TO YOU!

 Mandatory Pre-Race Briefing:

-There is a mandatory pre-race briefing Thursday, September 13 at 6-7 PM outside the Pool Tent at the Grand.
+There is a mandatory pre-race briefing Thursday, September 13 at 6-7 PM outside at the stage at the Gondola.
+PLEASE BRING YOUR OWN CHAIR!
 We will try not to be too verbose but we will issue you the usual warnings about the weather, checking in and out of the aid stations, following the course markings, and absolutely not littering, and of course, there will be a drawing for some awfully decent gifts.
 But all bunnies have to be there to hear it in person to win them and get your race packet.